Discover the Latest on Java—from the Source

 Be a Part of Technologies That Are Changing Everything

-Connect with Your Global Community
+Connect with Your Global Community in the Groundbreakers Hub

 The Java development platform’s strength and continued growth depends on the relentless pursuit of innovation and performance at the very core of the Java family of technologies.
 This track covers material that is fundamental to all uses and variants of the Java platform and the Java language and library, including the latest developments in Java Virtual Machines as well as deep technical explanations of new library features.
-This track will also address security-related topics surrounding Java including security tools and coding techniques.View sessions
+This track also addresses security-related topics surrounding Java including security tools and coding techniques.View sessions

-This track is all about dealing with data, whether it’s data management or data processing or data science, whether you use relational or NoSQL databases, or other technologies in the Big Data ecosystem.View sessions
+This track is all about dealing with data, whether it’s data management or data processing or data science, whether you use relational or NoSQL databases, or other technologies in the big data ecosystem.View sessions